Why The Capitals Waived Iorio & What's Next

 The Capitals faced a tough choice on the blue line, but ultimately, made the best decision for the roster and for Vincent Iorio's development.

-With Dylan McIlrath almost back at full strength and ready to come off the injured reserve, Washington had to choose between keeping him or Vincent Iorio, whose impressive preseason landed him on the opening night roster, up as the eighth defenseman.
+With Dylan McIlrath almost back at full strength and ready to come off the injured reserve, Washington had to choose between keeping him or Iorio, whose impressive preseason landed him on the opening night roster, up as the eighth defenseman.

 While Iorio has upside and more than earned an extended look following a successful offseason where he put on 17 pounds and an impressive training camp, the move is one that will benefit him going forward.